kinow/autosubmit/README.md

    * ARCHER (EPCC machine)

 - Pre-requisites: These packages (bash, python2, sqlite3, git-scm > 1.8.2, subversion, dialog*) must be available at local machine.
-These packages (argparse, dateutil, pyparsing, numpy, pydotplus, matplotlib, paramiko, saga-python, python2-pythondialog*, mock, portalocker) must be available for python runtime.
+These packages (argparse, dateutil, pyparsing, numpy, pydotplus, matplotlib, paramiko, python2-pythondialog*, mock, portalocker) must be available for python runtime.
 And the machine is also able to access HPC platforms via password-less ssh.